Keep track of your investments

 knee-jerk reaction can often make things worse.

-Make a decision based on your long-term investment goals and
+decision you make should be based on your long-term investment

-what you think will happen in the future.
-Do not make a decision
+goals and what you think will happen in the future - not what

 Review your goals and risk tolerance.
 If